It’s been more than a year since we all hated Panda. It seems like now it’s time for another animal to be hated by webmasters.

 You should stop now.

-Maintain a decent keyword density along with some LSI words.
-If you are using WordPress, you can use the SEOPressor plugin for proper optimization.
+Maintain a decent keyword density along with LSI Words.
+If you are using WordPress, you can use the SEO writing assistant plugin for proper optimization.

 While I was analyzing one of my client’s site for Panda’s impact, I realized he had been adding at least 12+ meta keywords and many of them are not even targeted or relevant.
 This is something very common with old micro-niche sites.

 If you are one of those niche marketers whose niche site was badly affected by this update, I highly recommend you make changes in your content.

 There are a few plugins in WordPress (Income Search Alert, Search Term Tagging 2) which adds the search query result at the end of the post.
 This results in keyword stuffing.

 At some point (if not already), your site will be hit by one of these algorithm updates.
 Bloggers who are using hidden texts for stuffing, this Penguin update will penalize such sites.